MegaSephiroth47/Idle-Game/README.md

 # Idle-Game
-2nd Attempt in making a Idle Game
+2nd Attempt at making an Idle Game